 How to Become a Sports Broadcaster in 5 Steps

 Research what it takes to become sports broadcaster.
 Learn about education requirements and experience needed to find out if this is the career for you.
-Schools offering Journalism degrees can also be found in these popular choices.

 What Does a Sports Broadcaster Do?

-As a sports broadcaster, you will cover and report on sporting events such as football, baseball, basketball and others, often giving commentary and broadcasting to a local, national or even international audience.
+As a sports broadcaster, you will cover and report on sporting events such as football, baseball, basketball, and others, often giving commentary and broadcasting to a local, national or even international audience.
 Strong communication and interpersonal skills are essential, as sports broadcasters will frequently be speaking to a live audience and be required to carry out interviews with athletes.
 Sports broadcasters need to be interested in sports and familiar with team members in order to give an informed and coherent commentary.
 Depending on the context, sports broadcasters may also be required to operate broadcasting equipment commonly used in television and radio studios.

 The following chart provides an overview of what you need to know about entering this field.

 |Degree Required||Bachelor's degree|

 |Education Field of Study||Sports broadcasting; journalism; sports entertainment; public speaking|

 |Job Growth (2018-2028)||-7% for all radio and television announcers*|

 |Median Annual Salary (2018)||$33,220 for all radio and television announcers*|